cisnez/grok3programmer/README.md

 ## 📧 Contact

 Have questions or suggestions?
-Reach out to us at [your-email@example.com](mailto:cisnez@pm.me) or open an issue on this repository.
+Reach out to us at [cisnez@pm.me](mailto:cisnez@pm.me) or open an issue on this repository.

 ---

 > Built with 💙 and powered by xAI's grok-3.

-NOTE: This README.MD was written by grok3.
+> NOTE: This README.MD was written by grok3.